rweald/handlebars-rails/README.md

 This gem provides the ability to compile javascript templates using [handlebars templates](https://github.com/wycats/handlebars.js) and makes them available on the client on a global JST object.

-Any file with the extension '.js.hbs' will get compiled using [handlebars templates](https://github.com/wycats/handlebars.js)
+Any file with the extension '.jst.hbs' will get compiled using [handlebars templates](https://github.com/wycats/handlebars.js)

-example `app/assets/javascripts/hello.js.hbs`:
+example `app/assets/javascripts/hello.jst.hbs`:

     Hello {{name}}!